 8. Best for

-Given the variations in various aspects, from the water reservoir and the boiler capacity to the coffee that these coffee machines use, they would be suitable for different users.
+The variations in various aspects, from the water reservoir and the boiler capacity to the coffee these coffee machines use, would be suitable for different users.

 For coffee drinkers who want to update their old espresso machine by investing in something more powerful but don’t want to spend a lot of money, the Gaggia Classic is a great option.
 This coffee maker is also ideal for those who want a machine that reliably delivers good shots and needs little maintenance.

 On the other hand, Rancilio Silvia would be a more suitable coffee machine for more seasoned users who want to monitor their espresso shots and have a larger budget.

 Price is another key factor for most coffee lovers since you can only buy a coffee maker you can afford.
 Therefore when deciding between the two, you also need to weigh their price.

 Here the option should be a simple one since, despite being both commercial-style coffee machines, they have a big price gap, with the Rancilio machine being the most expensive of the two espresso machines.